Know before you go

 - The Wilderness Recreation Zone

-Snowmobiling is allowed only within the Natural Environment Zone.
+Snowmobiling is allowed only in the Natural Environment Zone.
 Snowmobile use is not allowed in the Wilderness Recreation Zone.
-Anyone found snowmobiling in the Wilderness Recreation Zone is fined under the Park Act.
+Anyone found snowmobiling in the Wilderness Recreation Zone may be fined under the Park Act.

 For information on the boundaries of these zone, see the following resources: